 All of our universities have Aboriginal Student Centres that are hubs of activity and build community on our campuses.
-These centres provide academic support, as well as resources to assist in the transition to campus life, to the more than 6,500 Aboriginal learners studying on our campuses.1 Ontario universities also reach out to Aboriginal communities, so they can enrich campuses with local knowledge and build lasting and respectful relationships.
+These centres provide academic support and resources to assist in the transition to campus life to the more than 6,500 Aboriginal students on our campuses.1 Ontario universities also reach out to Aboriginal communities, so they can enrich campuses with local knowledge and build lasting and respectful relationships.

-The COU Reference Group on Aboriginal Education which is composed of Aboriginal members of our university community across Ontario promotes and facilitates opportunities for Ontario universities to engage one another in creating meaningful change to meet the needs of Aboriginal learners and communities.
+The COU Reference Group on Aboriginal Education, composed of Aboriginal members of our university community, promotes and facilitates opportunities for Ontario universities to engage one another in creating meaningful change to meet the needs of Aboriginal learners and communities.

 1 MAESD.
 “Universities’ Multi-Year Accountability Agreement Report Back System-Wide Summary.”
 2013-14.
 Note: Not all Indigenous students may choose to Self-ID, so we anticipate that this number is low.